-- (14) Intransitive

-- a.
-Jan heeft/is gelachen.Jan has/is laughed

-- a'. de gelachen jongen the laughed boy

-- a".
-Er werd gelachen. there was laughed
+• Intransitive (14) Unaccusative Jan is/heeft gearriveerd. a.
+Jan heeft/is gelachen. b.
+Jan has/is laughed Jan is/has arrived a'. de gelachen jongen de gearriveerde jongen b'. the laughed boy the arrived boy a".
+Er werd gelachen. b".
+Er werd gearriveerd. there was laughed there was arrived